patrickdw123/ParanoiDF/README.md

 The swiss army knife of PDF Analysis Tools.
 Based on peepdf - http://peepdf.eternal-todo.com.
 This README builds on the peepdf README.

+This tool was developed as part of my M.Sc dissertation for the School of Computing (University of Kent).
+The man behind the idea for this tool was Julio Hernandez-Castro (www.azhala.com).

 ![](http://i16.photobucket.com/albums/b37/psynto/1-1.jpg)

 Home Page